Ace Hotel: History

-In 1999, the first Ace Hotel was opened.
-Friends Alex Calderwood, Wade Weigel, and Doug Herrick purchased and transformed a Seattle halfway house into an affordable hotel that would appeal to the creative class.
-Calderwood and Weigel had previously founded Rudy's, a reinvigorated traditional barbershop concept they started in Seattle, which eventually expanded to more than a dozen locations, along with an experiential marketing company known as Neverstop, and an audiovisual arts platform known as ARO.Space with Pearl Jam co-founder Stone Gossard and Kung Faux creator Mic Neumann, who is credited for bringing in such artists as Kaws and Shepard Fairey to decorate the walls of various Rudy's and Ace Hotel locations.
+In 1999, the first Ace Hotel was opened in Seattle.
+Friends Alex Calderwood, Wade Weigel, and Doug Herrick purchased a halfway house and transformed it into an affordable hotel that would appeal to the creative class.
+Calderwood and Weigel had previously founded Rudy's, a reinvigorated traditional barbershop concept, in Seattle, which eventually expanded to more than a dozen locations.
+They also founded the experiential marketing company Neverstop, and the audiovisual arts platform ARO.Space with Pearl Jam co-founder Stone Gossard and Kung Faux creator Mic Neumann, who is credited for bringing in such artists as Kaws and Shepard Fairey to decorate the walls of various Rudy's and Ace Hotel locations.

-In 2006, the group opened a second hotel in Portland, Oregon followed by properties in Palm Springs, California and New York City in 2009.
+In 2006, the group opened a second hotel in Portland, Oregon, followed by properties in Palm Springs, California, and New York City, in 2009.

+Kelly Sawdon was a Partner and Chief Brand Officer at Ace Hotel from 2007 to 2020, overseeing the brand's global creative vision, strategic partnerships, and the direction of Atelier Ace, the in-house creative studio.

-In 2013, an Ace Hotel opened in the Shoreditch neighborhood of London, where Calderwood had defined a goal of opening a new Ace Hotel every "one to two years", before his untimely death at age 47 on November 16, 2013.
+In 2013, an Ace Hotel opened in the Shoreditch neighborhood of London, where Calderwood had defined a goal of opening a new Ace Hotel every "one to two years", before his death at age 47 on November 16, 2013.

-In 2014, a downtown Los Angeles location of the Ace Hotel opened in a former theatre, followed by Ace Hotel locations in Pittsburgh in 2015, New Orleans in 2016, and Chicago in 2017.
+In 2014, a downtown Los Angeles location of the Ace Hotel opened in a former theatre, followed by locations in Pittsburgh in 2015, New Orleans in 2016, and Chicago in 2017.

 In 2020, an Ace Hotel location opened in Kyoto, Japan that was designed by Kengo Kuma.
-In September 2020, it was announced that Ace Hotel London Shoreditch would not reopen after being closed because of the COVID-19 pandemic.
+In September 2020, it was announced that Ace Hotel London Shoreditch would not reopen after closing due to the COVID-19 pandemic.

-In 2021, Ace Hotel opened locations in Brooklyn, New York; Toronto, Canada and Sydney, Australia.
+In 2021, Ace Hotel opened a second New York City location, in Brooklyn, and in 2022 it debuted new properties in Toronto, Canada and Sydney, Australia.

-In 2024 Ace is poised to open a hotel on the Athens Riviera in Greece.
+In November 2024, a new location debuted in Athens, Greece.

-In September 2025, Ace Group International, with its 8-property portfolio and in-house design studio Atelier Ace, was acquired by Japan's Seibu Prince Hotels Worldwide for $90 million.
+In September 2025, Ace Group International, with its eight-property portfolio and in-house design studio Atelier Ace, was acquired by Japan's Seibu Prince Hotels Worldwide for $90 million.

 Locations

-According to Calderwood, the style and furnishing of each Ace property is designed to reflect its location, with an eye towards re-imagining properties that are "challenged."
+According to Calderwood, the style and furnishing of each Ace property are designed to reflect its location, with an eye towards re-imagining properties that are "challenged."